 My Daughter Can Come to Me With Any Problem

 No, she knows she has a listening ear to confide in, a shoulder to cry on and a heart to care.

-Why would my teenager think I would care enough to listen to her problems, struggles and pains if I never took the time to kiss her boo-boos, wiper her tears and whisper, “It’ll be ok” in her tiny ear.
+Why would my teen daughter think I would care enough to listen to her problems, struggles and pains if I never took the time to kiss her boo-boos, wipe her tears and whisper, “It’ll be ok” in her tiny ear?